jjvaz25/ga-projects/unit1/unit1-HamishL/readme-HL.md

 ### If I had three more weeks I would

-* Learn more about regex to open up possibilities
+* Learn more about regex to open up more user input possibilities.
-* Increase number of heroes and add some conditions for smaller numbers and randomised output when the user request exceeds the array amount.
+* Increase the number of heroes and add some conditions for smaller numbers and randomized output when the user request exceeds the array amount.

 Enjoy Slackerbot!!!